 The world’s highest mountains attract hikers who spend a fortune to toil their way to the summits.
 Tourists spend between 35,000 and 100,000 dollars on Mount Everest’s packages.

-In Rwanda, the most physically taxing hikes are experienced in the Virunga Massif along the northern border.
+In Rwanda, the most physically taxing hikes are experienced in the Virunga Massif along the northwestern border.
 Climbing the volcanoes is a tall order but the experience is absolutely fulfilling.
 Tougher challenges yield more satisfaction and bragging rights.

 Mount Karisimbi’s trail is the longest but Muhabura’s gradient rises sharply from the bottom to the top, posing a tougher challenge.
-It takes about three hours to get to Karisimbi’s base camp at an altitude of 3,500 meters above sea level.
+It takes about three hours to get to Karisimbi’s base camp, at an altitude of 3,500 meters above sea level.
 Once at the camp, hikers spend the rest of the day and a whole night acclimating to thin air and resting.
 Then they make the final push to the summit on the second day.

 At some point, they hold branches of trees and pull themselves higher and higher.
 During the last fifty meters or so, they hold ropes and heave themselves upwards.
 The ropes are tied to wooden stands planted on the ground.

 Kigali dwellers love vigorous physical exercises.
 That explains the popularity of the bi-monthly car-free days.
 They also turn up in big numbers whenever the annual Kigali International Peace Marathon is staged.
 Lately, many hiking groups have been formed.
 Members of these groups are taking advantage of free access to the neighboring mountains.